Cantersoft/YTPMVE/README.md

 # YTPMVE

-YTPMidiVideoEditor (YTPMVE) is a collection of scripts that synchronizes clips with music automatically, using MIDI.
+YTPMidiVideoExtension (YTPMVE) is a scripting tool that synchronizes clips to music automatically, using MIDI.
 Currently, this software is designed and provided only as a Vegas Pro extension, although its functionality may be expanded in the future to make it more accessible.

 ## Dependencies